IKSPARK: Obstacle-Aware Inverse Kinematics via Convex Optimization: Kinematic constraints

 \section{Kinematic constraints}

-In this section we discuss how to model translation constraints on connected links as \emph{linear} equality constraints and then investigate revolute joints and develop \emph{linear} constraints on the joint axes and angle limits.
-In the end, we discuss the kinematic constraint on prismatic joints and how to develop the translation constraints on them.
+In this section, we model translation constraints between connected links as \emph{linear} equality constraints, derive \emph{linear} constraints for revolute-joint axes and angle limits, and then address the kinematic and translation constraints for prismatic joints.